 * Divine Service- This is the central activity at Gethsemane and the most important event of the week.
 In our Divine Service, Christ Himself is present to grant us forgiveness, life, and salvation, and to strengthen us by His Word and Gifts.
 Please see our commuion statement below.
-Our Divine Services are Saturday afternoons at 4:30 PM and Sunday mornings at 10:30 AM
+Our Divine Services are Thursday evening at 7:00 PM and Sunday mornings at 10:30 AM

 * Bible Study- We have a Sunday morning Bible class at 9:15AM.

 * Christian Faith Class- This is an introduction to the Christian Faith as it is taught in the Lutheran Church.
 This is a twelve week class that prepares you for membership at Gethsemane.
 Speak with Pastor Cornelius to find out when the next class begins.

 * Pastoral Visit- If you would like to find out more about us, you can call for a visit with the pastor.
 If you or a loved one is in need of pastoral care but you do not have a pastor, feel free to contact Pastor Cornelius at firstname.lastname@example.org.

 We believe that Prophetic and Apostolic Scriptures of the Old and New Testaments are not just the word of men but the very Word of God spoken through men chosen by the Holy Spirt.
 Therefore the Scriptures speak with authority to all Christians and are the pure guide for judging all doctrines and teachers.